BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-It'll just say hey are you sure you want to remove the attached image if you do your server will be rebooted to complete this process I'll click on that and we get the message of iso removed from machine let's go ahead and click on view console again and eventually you get presented with this screen where it asks you to choose your teot Edition there are multiple editions that you can select but in this demo I'm going to select standard standard will include everything you need we'll go ahead and hit enter and now it's asking us for a password:  <br/>
+It'll just say, "Hey are you sure you want to remove the attached image?".
+If you do, your server will be rebooted.
+To complete this process, I'll click on 'Remove ISO' and we get the message of the iso being removed from the machine.
+Let's go ahead and click on 'View Console' again and eventually, you get presented with this screen where it asks you to choose your T-Pot Edition.
+There are multiple editions that you can select but in this demo I'm going to select standard.
+Standard will include everything you need.
+We'll go ahead and hit 'enter' and now it's asking us for a password:  <br/>
 <img src="https://snipboard.io/XKxzns.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <img src="https://snipboard.io/ACfStI.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>